mautrix/docs/gomuks/commands.md

 # Commands
+Most gomuks web commands can be discovered using autocompletion, with the exception of a few special-cased commands: `/plain`, `/me`, `/notice`, `/rainbow`, `/html` and `/unencrypted` will work even though they don't show up in autocomplete.

-This page only applies to gomuks legacy.
+The rest of this page only applies to gomuks legacy.

 ### General
 * `/help` - View command list.